 You don’t have to wait for a plane crash to get this.
 Do it now.

 It doesn’t take much time.
 Four hours per week is all you need to get in great shape.

-You can even join the Vigor Online Training Program, and get the workouts you need, along with nutrition guidance, support, and encouragement from the team, and celebrate milestones as you reclaim your health.
+You can even join VIGOR Training, and get the workouts you need, along with nutrition guidance, support, and encouragement from the team, and celebrate milestones as you reclaim your health.

 The best part is, once you start making changes, people will come at you left and right, asking what you’re doing.

 You’ll be able to share with them the products you use and the program you follow.
 And then hand them over to your wife to get signed up.

 You are a walking billboard for your wife’s business.

 Does that billboard scream health and fitness?
 If not, it’s time to Drop the Dad Bod.

 I hope that I’ve ruffled some feathers, and maybe pissed you off just enough that you’ll take some action.

 Life is too short to be little.
 Man is never so manly as when he feels deeply, acts boldly and expresses himself with frankness and with fervor.Benjamin Disraeli